MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-2019.md

 Once you have the new instance of SQL Server installed and prepared for DPM use, you must make a backup of the current DPM database and restore it on the new SQL Server.

-### Pre-upgrade steps: Backup and restore DPM 2016/1801/1807database to a new SQL instance
+### Pre-upgrade steps: Backup and restore DPM 2016/1801/1807 database to a new SQL instance

 This example prepares a remote SQL Server cluster to use in a migration.